‘One Piece’ Episode 883 Spoilers: Sabo, Revolutionary Army Infiltrate Mary Geoise, Garp Confronts King Stelly

 One Piece Episode 883, which is titled “One Step Forward for Her Dream!
-Shirahoshi Goes Out in the Sun!”, started with the arrival of the royal family of the Ryugu Kingdom at the Red Port which serves as the entrance to the Holy Land Mary Geoise.
-As revealed in the previous episode, this will be the second time King Neptune, Prince Fukaboshi, Prince Ryuboshi, and Prince Manboshi will attend the Reverie, while it’s the first time Princess Shirahoshi sees the world above the sea.
+Shirahoshi Goes Out in the Sun!,” started with the arrival of the royal family of the Ryugu Kingdom to the Red Port, which serves as the entrance to the Holy Land Mary Geoise.
+As revealed in the previous episode, this will be the second time King Neptune, Prince Fukaboshi, Prince Ryuboshi, and Prince Manboshi have attended the Reverie, while it’s the first time Princess Shirahoshi will see the world above the sea.

-The nobles of the Ryugu Kingdom are being escorted by Monkey D. Garp, a former Navy vice admiral who is also the grandfather of Strawhat Pirates captain Monkey D. Luffy.
-After learning their relationship, Princess Shirahoshi became comfortable with Garp and instead of calling him by his name, she addressed him as “Luffy’s grandfather.”
-Princess Shirahoshi was amazed by how beautiful the world above the sea really is, especially when she sees the sun.
-The Mermaid Princess hopes that her family and the people of the Fishman Island will soon be given the opportunity to live above the sea.
+The nobles of the Ryugu Kingdom were being escorted by Monkey D. Garp, a former Navy vice admiral who is also the grandfather of Strawhat Pirates captain Monkey D. Luffy.
+After learning of their relationship, Princess Shirahoshi became comfortable with Garp, and instead of calling him by his name, she addressed him as “Luffy’s grandfather.”

+Princess Shirahoshi was amazed by how beautiful the world above the sea really was, especially when she sees the sun.
+The Mermaid Princess hoped that her family and the people of Fishman Island would soon be given the opportunity to live above the sea.

 One Piece Episode 883 showed the people at Red Port being stunned by the beauty of the Mermaid Princess.
-King Neptune asked Garp why Princess Shirahoshi is very popular.
+King Neptune asked Garp why Princess Shirahoshi was very popular.
 Garp told him that it’s because Princess Shirahoshi’s beauty has drawn comparisons to Pirate Empress Boa Hancock, who is considered as the most beautiful woman in the world.

 ニュース｜ルフィたちのブレイクタイムをコンセプトにした描きおろしイラスト使用の2アイテムが登場！ #onepiece https://t.co/7NODCfvKIC pic.twitter.com/TKC6VU03Ur